twolfson/twolfson.com/articles/startup-time-investing.md

 and honestly, getting into the weeds on personal process at this point.
 Losing the high value of the article for discussing time investment

+TODO: Rework this strictly to be on time investing, say prioritization is out of scope - explanation at bottom

+TODO: Google Forms survey:
+- Did you enjoy the article?
+- Would you like to hear about future articles?
+If so, how?
+- Would you like us to let you know if we start offering that?
+If so, what's your email?

 ---

 # Sizing up tasks